-Unfortunately, alcohol use disorder is often misrepresented as a personal failing instead of a medical condition.
+Unfortunately, alcohol use disorder is often misrepresented as a personal failure instead of a medical condition.
 Let me be clear, choosing to change your relationship with alcohol is an incredible and brave act of self-care.
 It isn’t always easy, however, to juggle the various emotions that can come with making this transformation.
 Experiencing shame, feeling fear of not reaching a goal, or simply being preoccupied while undergoing change are all legitimate reasons to have less sexual desire during the early days of recovery.
 All of these emotions need space to be felt and therefore better understood.
-You can work with a specialized therapist on an alcohol therapy program to work through your feelings and restructure negative thought patterns.
+Therapy can help you to work through your feelings and restructure negative thought patterns.

 Alcohol use disorder can also have a significant impact on loved ones, including our romantic relationships.
-Partners of people who drank excessively may have their own emotional reactions during the recovery journey, including feelings of resentment or anxiety.
+After experiencing their loved one’s past excessive alcohol use, partners of people in recovery may have their own emotional reactions during the recovery journey, including feelings of resentment or anxiety.
 They are also deserving of support, and time to heal.
 This might initially affect a couples’ sex life.
-Healing is possible with open communication, engagement with resources like support groups for people in recovery and friends and family, and a sense of mutual compassion.
+Healing is possible with open communication, engagement with resources like online alcohol support groups for people in recovery and friends and family, and a sense of mutual compassion.

 How Does Alcohol Affect Fertility?